tresanotfound/Gossipia/readme.md

 - Member 3:  Anna Michael -  Cochin University College of Engineering Kuttanad,CUSAT

 ### Project Description
-Gossipia is a fun and pointless online platform where users can anonymously share and discover juicy gossip, scandals, and rumors.
-It gets stored forever, creating an unchangeable “gossip chain".
-Explore unfiltered submissions, indulge in the latest scoops, and join the conversation.
+Gossipia is a fun and light-hearted online platform where users can anonymously share and discover juicy gossip, scandals, and rumors.
+These posts are stored forever, creating a persistent "gossip archive."
+Dive into the unfiltered submissions, indulge in the latest scoops, and join the conversation.
 No holds barred, no secrets kept.
-Dive into the wild world of gossip.
-It's just a way to immortalize random, trivial rumors...
+Gossipia is just a way to immortalize random, trivial rumors… purely for fun!

 ### The Problem (that doesn't exist)
 Gossip withdrawal symptoms due to lack of juicy, unverified, and potentially scandalous information